mcohen01/node-quickbooks/README.md

 <a name="getJournalEntry" />
 #### getJournalEntry(id, callback)

-Retrieves the JournalEntry from Quickbooks
+Retrieves the JournalEntry from QuickBooks

 __Arguments__